lcabannes/RL-agents/README.md

 uv sync
 source .venv/bin/activate

-to train the model do
+to train the model on digits do python3 digit_train.py

-python3 train.py
+to train the model on gsm8k do python3 gsm8k train.py